HAIR ANALYSIS INTERPRETATION METHODS AND LABORATORIES

 This use of hair testing is valid to a degree.
 However, problems with this method are:

 1. Interpreting the value of the trace minerals and electrolytes on a hair mineral test is not simple.
-I would contend that without the concepts of Dr. Paul Eck, it is basically impossible or very unreliable.
 Many factors can potentially affect the levels of all the minerals in the hair.

 2. Many practitioners make the mistake of thinking that the mineral level in the hair reflects the total body load of the mineral, which is definitely not true.
 The hair reading only reflects the amount present in the hair at the time of the test.

-3. Most practitioners try to use replacement therapy to correct the levels of the trace minerals and electrolytes.
+3. Most practitioners who assess nutrient minerals then try to use replacement therapy to correct the levels of the trace minerals and electrolytes.
 Replacement therapy is the use of either dietary restrictions or supplementation of minerals to normalize the hair levels of the minerals.

-Replacement therapy, in my experience, does not work well.
+Replacement therapy does not work well.
 It does not balance body chemistry and does not adequately replace missing nutrients.
-For more on this topic, please read Replacement Therapy on this website.
+For details, read Replacement Therapy.

 4. USE OF TRACE ELEMENTS, INC. OR OTHER LABORATORIES